chrdebru/r2rml-tutorial/README.md

   ] ;
 ```

-The resulting triples for one of the weather stations is as follows:
+The resulting triples for one of the weather stations are as follows:

 ```
 <http://data.example.org/ws/Dublin%20Airport>